bitcoin/bitcoin/doc/init.md

 Running bitcoind as a daemon does not require any manual configuration.
-You may set the `rpcauth` setting in the `bitcoin.conf` configuration file to override the default behaviour of using a special cookie for authentication.
+You may set the `rpcauth` setting in the `bitcoin.conf` configuration file to override the default behavior of using a special cookie for authentication.

 This password does not have to be remembered or typed as it is mostly used as a fixed token that bitcoind and client programs read from the configuration